Lebanese Cabbage Salad

 • Cabbage: Use green cabbage for this recipe.
 It has a great peppery flavor and is wonderfully crunchy and more traditional.
 I often make this salad using the smaller leaves left over from making stuffed cabbage.

-• Tomatoes: Diced tomatoes add a lovely sweetness to the dish.
-I used plum tomatoes, but cherry will also work.
+• Tomatoes: Dice the tomatoes small for the cabbage salad.
+I use regular roma tomatoes, but cherry tomatoes will also work.

-• Parsley: Parsley adds a nice freshness to the dish.
-You can also use cilantro or fresh mint.
+• Parsley: Parsley adds a nice freshness but you can also use cilantro or fresh mint.

 • Dressing: The dressing is made up of extra virgin olive oil, lemon juice, garlic, dried mint, sumac, salt and pepper.